The 7-Step Pennystocking Framework: Key Takeaways

-When I was short biased, this was my favorite time to short sell.
+When I was short biased, this was my favorite time to short.
 Again, when a stock goes supernova, short sellers want to short it.
-But that can be dangerous because you have no idea how far it can go.
+But that’s risky because you have no idea how high it can go.

 Step #7: The Long Kiss Goodnight

 Penny stock pumps don’t end with the company changing the world with its amazing product.
 They’re all junk.
 And that’s why step #7 happens.
 It’s a gradual decline over days, weeks, or months.

 Look at the chart above.
 OPTI bounced several times.
 Like a bouncing ball, it eventually lost momentum.

 Hopefully, you see the similarities and understand the numbers on the charts above.
 Study these charts.
 Again, it’s not an exact science.

 The overall pattern has variations, but the outcome is the same.
 So what can you do to better prepare for the opportunities as they play out?